AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/marketing-activities-checklist.md

   </tr>
   <tr>
    <td>Programs</td>
-   <td><li>KG - IS THIS STILL RELEVANT Is there a <a href="https://business.adobe.com/blog/perspectives/center-of-excellence-top-10-questions-to-ask-yourself" target="_blank">Center of Excellence</a> with program templates?
-   <br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If so, do the program templates make sense for the teams' use cases?</li>
-<li>Are similar program types <a href="/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/best-practice-how-to-organize-your-programs.md" target="_blank">consistently structured</a>?</li>
+   <td><li>Are similar program types <a href="/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/best-practice-how-to-organize-your-programs.md" target="_blank">consistently structured</a>?</li>
 <li>Are <a href="/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/understanding-period-costs.md" target="_blank">period costs</a> put in place?</li>
 <li>Are all programs <a href="/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/how-to-match-program-statuses-and-salesforce-campaign-statuses-prior-to-sync.md" target="_blank">synced to SFDC Campaigns</a> (if applicable)?</li>
-<li>Do you have flow steps assigning an <a href="/help/marketo/product-docs/core-marketo-concepts/programs/creating-programs/understanding-program-membership.md#acquisition-program" target="_blank">acquisition program</a> to people?</li></td>
+<li>Do you have flow steps assigning an <a href="/help/marketo/product-docs/core-marketo-concepts/programs/creating-programs/understanding-program-membership.md#acquisition-program" target="_blank">acquisition program</a> to people?</li>
+<li>Is there a central location set up for program templates?
+   <br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If not, choose from several pre-built program examples from the <a href="/help/marketo/product-docs/core-marketo-concepts/programs/program-library/program-import-library-overview.md" target="_blank">Marketo Engage Program Library</a>.</li></td>
   </tr>
   <tr>
    <td>Archive</td>